-Firstly, the minim word count for any content you publish (that you plan on ranking), should be 800-1200 words.
-Ideally, you want to go 1,000-2000 words.
+Firstly, the minimum word count for any content you publish (that you plan on ranking), should be 800-1200 words.
+Once you pass 2500 words, readers start to drop off, so you may want to consider paginating, or thinking of an alternative keyword and publish a second post separately.
 However, there are always exceptions to this rule!

 On one side of the coin, I find it really hard to do LESS than 1200 words.
 Really?!
 You can only write 5 paragraphs about a product you think people should buy?
 Keep in mind, you want someone to spend money, and you are looking for the minimum you have to do in order to convince them?
 It's really the wrong question to ask.